Holidays Calendar for August 12, 2024

 • 1985 Japan Airlines Flight 123 crashed into two ridges of Mount Takamagahara, 62 miles from Tokyo.
 520 of the 524 people on board died.

-• 1982 Died: Henry Fonda, American actor of stage and screen whose career spanned over 5 decades.
+• 1982 Died: Henry Fonda, American actor of stage and screen whose career spanned over five decades.
 He was the patriarch of a family of famous actors.

 • 1981 The IBM Personal Computer, commonly known as the IBM PC, was released.
 It was developed by a team directed by Don Estrige.

 • 1977 The NASA Space Shuttle Enterprise made its first free flight.
-The shuttle was so named after the Starship Enterprise from the Star Trek series.
+The shuttle was named after the USS Enterprise, a starship from the Star Trek franchise.

 • 1973 Died: Walter Rudolf Hess, Swiss psychologist who was awarded the 1949 Nobel Prize in Physiology or Medicine, sharing it with Egas Moniz.